puf/puf.io/notes/socials/2025-07-12 Hearts in San Francisco statues.md

 ---

 Update (March 5, 2026): ooh, we found another heart in downtown, as we were [heading to the SFMOMA].
 This one is called Bae Area and was created by Piero Spadaro.
-It's in a Bank of America branch again, this time on the [corner of Montgomery street and Market street][baeareamap].
+It's in a Bank of America branch again, this time on the [corner of New Montgomery street and Market street][baeareamap].

 ![Bae Area](https://i.imgur.com/nRB6skH.png)